What is Discrete-Event Simulation Modeling?

-Most business processes can be described as a sequence of separate, discrete, events.
+Most business processes can be described as a sequence of separate discrete events.
 For example, a truck arrives at a warehouse, goes to an unloading gate, unloads, and then departs.
-To simulate this, discrete event modeling is often chosen.
+To simulate this, discrete-event simulation is often chosen.

-Using discrete event modeling, the movement of a train from point A to point B is modeled with two events, namely a departure and an arrival.
+Using discrete-event simulation modeling, the movement of a train from point A to point B is modeled with two events, namely a departure and an arrival.
 The actual movement of the train would be modeled as a time delay between the departure and arrival events.
 These events and movement between them can be smoothly animated.

-Discrete event modeling focuses on the processes in a system at a medium level of abstraction.
+Discrete-event simulation focuses on the processes in a system at a medium level of abstraction.
 Typically, specific physical details, such as car geometry or train acceleration, are not represented.
-Discrete event modeling is widely used in the manufacturing, logistics, and healthcare fields.
+Discrete-event simulation modeling is widely used in the manufacturing, logistics, and healthcare fields.

 In our white paper, Multimethod Simulation Modeling for Business Applications, we investigate three main simulation modeling approaches: discrete-event, agent-based, and system dynamics modeling, and construct a multimethod model example to illustrate the advantages of combining different methods.
 Read the white paper and see why hybrid models are always a better choice!